HawiCaesar/Kenyan_County_Map/README.md

+## Interactive Kenyan Map Display
-This is the Kenyan map broken in counties using High Maps.
+This is an interactive Kenyan map broken in counties.
+SVG shapes were made using Inkscape and rendered via HighMaps Plugin